hyparam/hyperparam-cli/packages/utils/README.md

-# Utilitary functions for hyparam apps
+# Utility functions for hyparam apps

-This package contains utilitary functions for the hyparam apps.
+This package contains utility functions for the hyparam apps.